apache/eventmesh/eventmesh-storage-plugin/eventmesh-storage-rabbitmq/src/README.md

 ```

 eventmesh-dashboard does not support authenticating with OAuth 2 currently.
 If you are using OAuth 2 to authenticate, you should keep `management.disable_basic_auth` configuration at default value `false` to support HTTP basic authentication.

+> More information for developers to provide admin functions: https://github.com/apache/eventmesh/pull/4395